Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 ## Configure Lighthouse

-In order to not mess up our wallets and deploying something to the real world we are gonna use the testnet, in order to configure **Lighthouse** to do that you can go to ``lighthouse.config.js`` on the root folder of the project and change ``network`` parameter from ``mainnet`` to ``testnet``
+To not mess up our portfolios and deploy something in the real world we are going to use the testnet, to configure **Lighthouse** to do that you can go to ``lighthouse.config.js`` in the root folder of the project and change the ``network`` parameter from ``mainnet`` to ``testnet``.

-Otherwise you will be using the mainnet instead.
+Otherwise, it will use the main network instead

 ## Upload a folder

-That's it, we are ready to deploy something to the chain.
-Command to drop something it's really simple but we would need a few preparations before related to the [metadata standars of the NFTs](https://docs.opensea.io/docs/metadata-standards)
+That's it, we are ready to deploy something in the chain.
+The command to drop something is really simple but we would need some preparations beforehand related to the [NFTs metadata standards](https://docs.opensea.io/docs/metadata-standards)

 Metadata structure is, basically, like this
 ```